List of Family Affairs characters: Benji McHugh

 Benji McHugh was played by Junior Laniyan between December 1998 and July 2001, and Mark McLean between December 2002 and December 2003.
 After moving into Charnham with his mother and sister, Benji falls in love with his school teacher Maggie Roswell, who is married with two young sons.
 She leaves her husband Geoff, running away with Benji and taking her sons with them.
 After a while, Maggie encourages Benji to give up and return to Charnham.
 Whilst being chased by the authorities, Maggie's car crashes, leaving her, Benji and her sons trapped inside.
 Benji manages to save the boys, but the car explodes and Maggie is killed.
 Geoff initially blames Benji for Maggie's death and leaves Charnham with his sons.
 To get over everything, Benji goes on holiday to Jamaica before returning.

 Benji and Yasmin's aunt, Pearl, takes over Dusty's shop and looks out for them.
-Benji begins dating Donna Lewis, but it does not work out.
+Benji begins dating Donna Lewis (Petra Letang), but it does not work out.
 Several months later, he dates Sara Warrington, but she enters into a relationship with Arlo.
 When revising for his exams and getting drunk, Benji reveals his true feelings for his neighbour Gemma.
 Later that year, Benji comes face to face with his estranged father, William, who had walked out on him and Yasmin when they were very young.
 Although Yasmin is keen to get to know William, Benji refuses until William's girlfriend, Kim, reveals that he is suffering from end-stage renal disease.
 Benji and William start and maintain a relationship, keeping in contact.
 Benji begins to be bullied in sixth form by Jason Harris, a racist.
 One night whilst coming home from a date with Gemma, Benji is attacked by Jason, but Declan manages to defuse the situation.
 When Paul Webb arrives, she leaves Benji and dates Paul.
 Benji leaves Charnham and returns to Jamaica.
 Several months after Dusty's death in 2002, Benji returns to Charnham.
-He has several relationships, including Chris Jacobs, Becky Scott, and Kelly.
+He has several relationships, including Chris Jacobs, Becky Scott, and Kelly Boulter.
 After Kelly admits that Justin is the father of her baby.
 Benji leaves Charnham forever.